-3. Relevant Terms and Definitions
+3. Relevant Terms & Definitions

-The term 'member of An Garda Síochána', is defined in the Garda Síochána Act 2005, as amended, as; a member of any rank (including the Garda Commissioner) and a reserve Garda but does not include a member of the Garda staff of the Garda Síochána.
+'Member of An Garda Síochána', is defined in the Garda Síochána Act 2005, as amended, as; a member of any rank (including the Garda Commissioner) and a reserve Garda but does not include a member of the Garda staff of the Garda Síochána.

-The term 'Garda staff', is utilised to reference civilian staff of all grades within An Garda Síochána as defined in the Garda Síochána Act 2005.
+'Garda staff', is utilised to reference civilian staff of all grades within An Garda Síochána as defined in the Garda Síochána Act 2005.

-The term 'Garda personnel' in this policy will be utilised to reference both members of An Garda Síochána and Garda staff.
+'Garda personnel' in this policy will be utilised to reference both members of An Garda Síochána and Garda staff.